-Riley glanced to Amelia.
+Riley got her shirt back on, and she glanced to Amelia.
 “You ready to head back out?
 Did you have any time to rest?”

 A sly grin crept onto her lips, but she transformed it into an easy smile.
 “Oh, I’m ready to head back out.
 How many trips do you think we can make today?”

 “Only one way to find out,” Riley said as she offered her hand to Amelia.